jfrog/docker-compose-demos/nginxproxy/README.md

     echo "$(docker-machine ip fusion) artifactory-cluster" | sudo tee -a /etc/hosts

 ## Launching
+You should choose a namespace associated with this demo :

+    export namespace=mydemo

     docker-compose up

+Without logs

+    docker-compose up -d

 And then, your own artifactory cluster should be available :

 https://artifactory-cluster/artifactory

+## Usefull commands
+Ssh into container

+    docker exec -ti container_id /bin/bash

+Print logs:

+    docker logs container_id

+## Managing the lifecycle

+### Restarting
+Without any data loss, you can safely restart the cluster with

+    docker-compose restart

+or by CTRL+C and then

+    docker-compose up

+### Restarting from scratch
+Rebuild and restart with fresh data :

+    docker-compose stop
+    docker-compose rm
+    docker-compose build
+    docker-compose up

+### Restarting with existing data
+We delete all the non-data containers :

+    docker-compose stop
+    docker rm artifactorysc_1-mydemo artifactorysc_2-mydemo mysqlsc-mydemo nginxsc-mydemo
+    docker-compose up

+### Saving data
+TODO